equinor/witsml-explorer/Docs/OAUTH.md

 ## API Access without frontend

 Below are some examples on the use of API endpoints without the frontend.
-See information about `Swagger` and `Swashbuckle` earlier in the documents for detailed information on the endpoints
+See information about `Swagger` and `Swashbuckle` earlier in the documents for detailed information on the endpoints.
+Examples of accesing the API with a custom client are presented in the [APICLIENT.md document](./APICLIENT.md).

 __1. witsml-server configuration list__ (and other endpoints)